-A relatively quiet year from a loss perspective resulted in a profitable year for both SMI and its broker force, with 102 brokers receiving contingent profit cheques.
-The Company's Platinum brokers (who have over \$1M direct written premium) continued to grow with SMI and several other brokers are close to achieving Platinum status.
-Sincere appreciation is extended to all SMI brokers for continuing to sell SMI products.
+Despite the active loss year, 90 brokers qualified for contingent profit cheques.
+Premium written by the Company's Platinum brokers, over \$1M direct written premium, continued to grow and several other brokers are close to achieving Platinum status.
+Sincere appreciation is extended to all SMI brokers for their continued support.